jgardella/CS585/README.md

 Header files may contain multiple classes.

-For larger classes, it may be necesarry to separate methods into separate `.cpp` files.
 Similar methods should be grouped together in their own `.cpp` file, which should be named to indicate its contents and its associated headerfile.
 For example, a file which contains getters and setters for a car class, which has the header file `car.hh` should be called `car_gettersandsetters.hh`.

 Internally, `.cpp` files should follow this pattern: